robmcvey/i-love-lamp/ubuntu/apache2/README.md

 ufw allow https
 ```

-To allow ssh from only a specific IP (recommended) `ufw allow from 85.123.432.22 to any port 22`.
+To allow ssh from only a specific IP (recommended) use `ufw allow from 85.123.432.22 to any port 22` instead.

 Turn on the firewall: `ufw disable && ufw enable` and confirm with `ufw status`.